bwacker1/Blockchain-Python-Homework-Columbia-FinTech-Boot-Camp/README.md

 ### BitCoin

-6. Ensure the account you would like to send funds from has been topped up via a [https://coinfaucet.eu/en/btc-testnet/](testnet faucet).
+6. Ensure the account you would like to send funds from has been topped up via a [testnet faucet](https://coinfaucet.eu/en/btc-testnet/).
     * Use the **address** output from the desired account.
 7. Initiate a transaction using the following function:
     * `send_tx(BTCTEST,{sender address from step 6},{receiving address},{amount})`
-8. Monitor the transaction on a [https://tbtc.bitaps.com/](block explorer).
+8. Monitor the transaction on a [block explorer](https://tbtc.bitaps.com/).

 ## Ethereum